h671431/Ada502Group7/README.md

 **Data flow:**
 1. Weather data is fetched from CSV or MET API
-2. Data controller normalizes weather data
+2. The data controller normalizes weather data
 3. Fire Risk Computation Model calculates fire risk using temperature, relative humidity, wind speed, and TTF parameters
-4. Results is returned through the CLI, REST API, or Web UI
+4. The result is returned through the CLI, REST API, or Web UI

 # Fire Risk Model
 The Fire Risk Computation Model calculates fire risk based on: